MarnixMeersman/EEL_Embodied_Intelligence/README.md

 ## Documentation & Further Reading

 For a comprehensive understanding of the project’s background, methodology, and future recommendations, please refer to the **Embodied_Intelligence_NASA_EELS_robot.pdf** document located at the repository root.
-You can also [read and download the report online](https://github.com/MarnixMeersman/EEL_Embodied_Intelligence/blob/main/Embodied_Intelligence_NASA_EELS_robot.pdf).
+You can also [read and download the report 📄](https://github.com/MarnixMeersman/EEL_Embodied_Intelligence/blob/main/Embodied_Intelligence_NASA_EELS_robot.pdf) online.

 ---